jarektkaczyk/laravel-test-generator/README.md

     * [x] generate new test classes
     * [x] bare happy path case
     * [x] bare failing path case
-    * [ ] parse requests and route binding and build setup for tests accordingly
+    * [ ] parse route model binding and build setup for tests accordingly
+    * [ ] (OPTIONAL) parse requests and build setup for tests accordingly - might be too complex in many cases
-    * [ ] update existing test classes with new methods (non-trivial with `nette/php-generator`, find better way?)
+    * [ ] (OPTIONAL) update existing test classes with new methods (not trivial with `nette/php-generator`, find better way?)
 - [x] support for different drivers
 - [ ] other drivers